 - Completion of at least 12 of the required 24 hours of WCU RN to BSN NSG courses, with projected completion of the remaining hours before or during the semester of application to the WCU RN to MS(N) Early-Entry option.

 - Submission of acceptable Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores.
 Students applying to the Family Nurse Practitioner or Nurse Anesthesia track must submit GRE scores that meet track-specific minimum score requirements.
-Students applying to the Nurse Administration or Nurse Educator track can submit either GRE or MAT scores.
+Students applying to the Nursing Leadership or Nurse Educator track can submit either GRE or MAT scores.

 - Statistics course completed from any accredited institution in any discipline with a C or better